AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-04.md

 - **[Iceberg Lakehouse Engineering Video Playlist](https://youtube.com/playlist?list=PLsLAVBjQJO0p0Yq1fLkoHvt2lEJj5pcYe&si=WTSnqjXZv6Glkc3y)**
 - **[Ultimate Apache Iceberg Resource Guide](https://medium.com/data-engineering-with-dremio/ultimate-directory-of-apache-iceberg-resources-e3e02efac62e)**

 We’ve explored how Large Language Models (LLMs) work, and how we can improve their performance with fine-tuning, prompt engineering, and retrieval-augmented generation (RAG).
-These enhancements are powerful—but they’re still fundamentally *stateless* and reactive.
+These enhancements are powerful - but they’re still fundamentally *stateless* and reactive.

 To build systems that act with purpose, adapt over time, and accomplish multi-step goals, we need something more.